SaaS SEO

 Here you’ll want to outline all the possible pages that can be made, their traffic potential, awareness stage, map potential conversion to demo rates, and referring domains needed to rank each topic.

-Now augment with ICE prioritisation by topic in order to prioritise where you first put efforts for the biggest MRR upside.
+Now augment with ICE prioritization by topic in order to prioritize where you first put efforts for the biggest MRR upside.

 Part of your content marketing strategy should include digging into the top results in Google.
 Spend at least 2 hours on each page understanding concepts such as search intent, content structure patterns, NLP keywords, featured snippet & schema opportunities, etc.

-You can do this by interviewing experts in your niche and working with top-league SaaS-experienced content writers.
-Here’s how Maze is doing it:
+You can do this by interviewing experts (subject matter experts, or SMEs) in your niche and working with top-league SaaS-experienced content writers.

 Don’t cut costs on content creation at all—it’s a core part of growing a long-term SaaS SEO channel.